matthieu-bruneaux/math-club/README.md

 You can add material to it, commit the changes, and send a pull request to update the on-line repository.

+Here is a nice [crash course on using Git](https://help.github.com/articles/set-up-git), and optionally in combination with Github.

 If you have a GitHub account (which is free), you can be added as a collaborator to the repository and you will have read/write access to it (i.e. you can push changes without having to request it from me).